saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 command-line interface similar to how these syscalls should be called in C.
-It returns the result on the standard output, whether that be a formatted one like for the `stat(2)` output, an error string when a syscall fails, or simply 0 when all went well.
+It returns the result on the standard output, whether that be a formatted one like for the `stat(2)` output, an error string when a syscall fails, or 0 when all went well.
 For example, to `unlink(2)` a file: `./pjdfstest unlink path` which should return 0 if the file has been successfully deleted, or `ENOENT` for example if it doesn't exist.
 The program isn't used directly by the test cases,